Frequently Asked Questions About Acupuncture & Our Clinic

 We really want to make getting acupuncture as convenient as possible for you, but we do ask that you help us out by calling ahead or scheduling yourself online.

-*Please give us a call if the schedule is full online, we may be able to squeeze you in!
+*Please give us a call if the schedule is full online.
+We have a waiting list for appointments

 What else do I need to know about my first treatment?